dropecosta/weather-application/README.md

 Forecast component:
 - Receive forecast data of chosen city to next seven days in Celcius and Farenheith from App component;
- -Change values units when click on a ToggleSwitch component;
+- Change values units when click on a ToggleSwitch component;

 ToggleSwitch component:
 Switch position with state values;